Schaumburg Criminal Law Information Center

 All Schaumburg felony cases start in Room 108 of the Rolling Meadows courthouse and are eventually assigned to Room 109 or 110.

 All Schaumburg Domestic Battery and Schaumburg Aggravated Domestic Battery cases are heard in Room 207 of the Rolling Meadows Courthouse.
-Most Schaumburg Domestic Battery cases are heard at 9:30 am while the Schaumburg Aggravated Domestic Battery cases are heard at 1:30 p.m.
+Most Schaumburg misdemeanor Domestic Battery cases are heard at 9:30 am while the Schaumburg felony Aggravated Domestic Battery cases are heard at 1:30 p.m. in Room 207.
+Room 207 is a dedicated Domestic Battery courtroom for Schaumburg and Rolling Meadows Domestic Battery cases.

-All Schaumburg misdemeanor cases, such as Schaumburg DUI cases, Schaumburg Retail Theft cases, Schaumburg Drug cases, Schaumburg Theft cases, and Schaumburg Battery cases are heard on particular days of the month on the first and second floor of the Rolling Meadows Courthouse.Experienced, Award-Winning, Schaumburg Criminal Defense Lawyer for Schaumburg Criminal Cases
+All Schaumburg misdemeanor cases, such as Schaumburg DUI cases, Schaumburg Retail Theft cases, Schaumburg Drug cases, Schaumburg Theft cases, and Schaumburg Battery cases, are heard on particular days of the month throughout the first and second floor of the Rolling Meadows Courthouse.Experienced, Award-Winning, Schaumburg Criminal Defense Attorney for Schaumburg Criminal Cases

-Schaumburg criminal defense lawyer, James Dimeas, has represented thousands of clients throughout the criminal courts of Cook County, DuPage County and Kane County.
+Schaumburg criminal defense attorney, James Dimeas, has represented thousands of clients throughout the criminal courts of Cook County, DuPage County, Kane County, and Lake County.
 His office is located within a few minutes of the Rolling Meadows Courthouse, the DuPage County Courthouse and the Kane County Courthouse.
 He is also available for any cases in the Branch Courthouses in DuPage County and Kane County.
-He is well known and respected in all the local courthouses by the Judges and prosecutors and is familiar with the process in the local courthouses.Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Schaumburg Area
+He is well known and respected in all the local courthouses by the Judges and prosecutors and is familiar with how to get things done in all the local courthouses.Enlist an Experienced and Highly Rated Criminal Defense Lawyer in the Schaumburg Area

-Schaumburg criminal defense lawyer, James Dimeas, is an award-winning criminal defense attorney.
+Schaumburg criminal defense lawyer, James Dimeas, is a nationally-recognized, award-winning criminal defense attorney.
+Recently, the American Society of Legal Advocates named James Dimeas a "Top 100 Criminal Defense Lawyer In the State of Illinois For the Year 2018."
 The National Trial Lawyers have named James Dimeas a "Top 100 Criminal Defense Trial Lawyer."
-The National Institute of Criminal Law Attorneys has named James Dimeas a "10 Best Attorney Client Satisfaction."
+The National Institute of Criminal Law Attorneys has named James Dimeas a "10 Best Attorney for Client Satisfaction."
 Expertise named James Dimeas a "Best Criminal Defense Lawyer in Chicago."
 James Dimeas was recently named a "Best DUI Attorney."
-James Dimeas is rated "Superb" by AVVO, the highest rating possible.
-Mr. Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively represent clients charged with the crime of Identity Theft.
+James Dimeas is rated "Superb" by AVVO, the highest rating possible for any criminal defense lawyer in the United States.
+Mr. Dimeas is a published author, having co-written a book for attorneys that instructs them on how to effectively and successfully represent clients charged with the crime of Identity Theft.